dim-pm/FadMad/README.md

 # FadMad
 An open-source pvp-practice core for PocketMine-MP.
+This originally was made for my server and i've decided to release it for public because why not.

 ## Commands:
 | Command | Arguments | Permission|